whitneyburton/portfolios/students/1808-front/jake-lauer/20180921-jake-lauer-F1.md

 ## Areas of Emphasis

-This module I sought out to become comfortable with HTML, CSS, JS, JQuery, and Git by the end of the mod.
+I sought out to become comfortable with HTML, CSS, JS, JQuery, and Git by the end of the mod.
 I also wanted to make solid connections with as many of my classmates as possible.
 By the end of the module, I acheived all my technical goals and had a lot of fun working with and hanging out with more of my classmates than I thought I would!